-The Series 2020A Bonds are being issued to refund certain Bonds (or portions thereof) of the Authority, as set forth in "Sources and Uses of Funds - Plan of Refunding" and in Appendix G - Table of Refunded Bonds.
-See "Sources and Uses of Funds - Plan of Refunding" herein.
+The Series 2020A Bonds are being issued to refund certain bonds of the Authority, as set forth in "Sources and Uses of Funds - Plan of Refunding" and in Appendix G - Table of Refunded Bonds.
+The list of bonds set forth in Appendix G to be refunded from the proceeds of the Series 2020A Bonds is not final and is subject to change prior to the sale of the Series 2020A Bonds.
+The Authority reserves the right not to refund any or all of the bonds listed in Appendix G. See "Sources and Uses of Funds - Plan of Refunding" herein.